jngong/expedia-eco/README.md

 - Tried to change how `setState` was called and it didn't work
 - Tried to add a "`preventDefault`" and it didn't work.

-Research Links:
+**Research Links**:

 - React Forms Documentation: https://reactjs.org/docs/forms.html
 - Provides a good description of what is happening but not the solution: https://reactkungfu.com/2015/09/react-js-loses-input-focus-on-typing/
 - This says that you can prevent it by NOT defining a component within a render, but I don't think we are doing that: https://labs.chiedo.com/post/always-define-components-outside-react-render-method/

-**RESOLUTION**: Changed the way Route was defined for Home component so that other props were not also passed down, so the page stopped re-rendering, allowing us to update state.
+## **RESOLUTION**: Changed the way Route was defined for Home component so that other props were not also passed down, so the page stopped re-rendering, allowing us to update state.

 ### redirect to HotelList on form submit